 When a student club has been reduced and merged with another or has been disbanded, it may apply to establish a common interest group.
-The schedule for applications shall be the same as for the establishment of a new club.
+The schedule for applications shall be the same as for the establishment of a new club or the announcement of the result for the evaluation of student clubs.
 After the group has received a ranking of "B" or above, it may then be reestablished as a club.

 III.
 Organization of Student Clubs

 Article 12 Supervising Instructors

 Each club in principle shall engage a one person of professional standing from within or without the university to serve as the club's supervising instructor.